 Pollarding should be carried out in late winter or early spring when food reserves are high and the tree is not experiencing water stress.

-Pollarding is best carried out on young trees, because these will respond quicker from wounding, thus reducing the risk of infection and decay.
+This treatment is best carried out on young trees as these will respond quicker from wounding, thus reducing the risk of infection and decay.

 Pruning should be carried out annually to keep it with in the required bounds for light and size.